Gaussian asymptotics of discrete $\beta$-ensembles: Toy example: binomial weight

 We conclude that for each $\mu$, the terms with $\ell=\mu$ and $\ell=\mu^+$ (or $\ell=\mu^-$ and $\ell=\mu$) in the first and second sum in \eqref{eq_sum_res} cancel out and the total residue is zero.

-For the polynomiality statement it suffices to notice that if $\phi^\pm_N(\xi)$ are polynomials of degree at most $d$, then $R_N(\xi)$ is entire function which grows as $O(\xi^d)$ as $\xi\to\infty$.
-Hence, by Liuoville theorem $R_N(\xi)$ is a polynomial. \end{proof}
+For the polynomiality statement it suffices to notice that if $\phi^\pm_N(\xi)$ are polynomials of degree at most $d$, then $R_N(\xi)$ is an entire function which grows as $O(\xi^d)$ as $\xi\to\infty$.
+Hence, by Liouville's theorem $R_N(\xi)$ is a polynomial. \end{proof}

 Note that for the distribution \eqref{eq_Binomial_ensemble} the functions $\phi^\pm_N(x)$ can be chosen to be linear and we set

 Thus, in a sense, \eqref{eq_Binomial_ensemble} is one of the simplest possible distribution in the framework of Proposition \ref{Proposition_discrete_loop_1}.